Trigger Validation

 Updating reference files for MRs changing trigger counts

 The tests marked in green and with [!] in the table above include a step comparing trigger counts in the log file to a reference located in the source tree of athena.
-Any MR changing these counts must include update of these references as part of the submitted change set.
+Any MR changing these counts must include an update of these references as part of the submitted change set.
 In order to do this, run the affected test in any of the above ways - either directly or with runTrigART.py -m and follow the instructions printed by chainComp.
 For example, running test_trigP1_v1Dev_decodeBS_build.py may result in the following printout:

 chainComp INFO Test file: ref_data_v1Dev_build.new